sablier-labs/docs/docs/concepts/protocol/09-hooks.md

 :::caution

-While `onLockupStreamCanceled` and `onLockupStreamRenounced` can only be triggered by sender only functions, `onLockupStreamWithdrawn` will be called by the publicly callable `withdraw` function.
+While `onLockupStreamCanceled` and `onLockupStreamRenounced` can only be triggered by sender, `onLockupStreamWithdrawn` can be called by the anyone since `withdraw` is a public function.

 :::